david-schmidt/KEGS-upstream/README.a2.compatibility.txt

 Championship Loderunner: Requires disk to be writeable or else it starts
 	the level and then jumps immediately back to the title page.

-Jeopardy: Disk must be writeable or else it displays "DISK ERROR" and
-	then crashes into the monitor.

 Drol: Needs slot 6 set to "Your Card" from the IIgs control panel
 	(Ctrl-Cmd-ESC, then choose "Slots").